Düsseldorf-Eller: History

-Archeological findings tell of a continuous settlement in Eller up from the second century A.D.
+Archeological findings tell of a continuous settlement in Eller dating from the second century A.D.

 There are no indications if it were originally a Roman or Germanic settlement.

 Eller was recorded first time in 1218 as "Elnere" in a register of the convent of Gerresheim.
-In 1151 there was a knight mentioned as Gumpert of Elnere as a sub reeve of the reeve of Hitdorf.
+In 1151 there was a knight mentioned as Gumpert of Elnere as a sub-reeve of the reeve of Hitdorf.
 He was witness for the City rights of Düsseldorf in 1288.

 Nucleus of Eller is today's Alt-Eller (Old Eller).

-The neighbouring castle of Eller was mentioned first time in 1309 and enlarged in 1469.
-It was knocked down in 1826, except for the tower and substituted by a new castle.
+The neighbouring castle of Eller was mentioned for the first time in 1309 and enlarged in 1469.
+It was demolished in 1826, except for the tower and replaced by a new castle.